camunda/camunda-docs/docs/components/modeler/web-modeler/git-sync.md

 3. Provide the following information in the **Configure GitLab** modal:

-   - **Project access token:** The token generated in the GitLab project settings.
+   - **Access token:** The generated project, group or personal access token.
    - **Project ID:** The ID copied from the GitLab project settings.
    - **GitLab repository URL:** The base URL of the repository you want to sync with, for example `https://gilab.com/camunda/example-repo`.
 The URL cannot contain the `.git` extension or a folder path.
    - **Branch name:** The branch name to use for merging and managing changes.
    - **Path:** (optional) The path to the folder containing your process application files.
 If left empty, Web Modeler syncs with the root of the repository.
-This path is automatically created if it does not exist.
+This path is **not** automatically created if it does not exist.

 4. Click **Open repository** to test your configuration.
 The repository for the provided branch and optional path opens in a new tab.